 Sexually Transmitted Diseases are more than just an embarrassment or an inconvenience.
 They are a serious health problem that can cause permanent damage if left untreated.
 Getting checked regularly for STDs is the best way to protect your sexual health.
 There are many factors that might deter you from going to a clinic or a GP to get tested, including being too self-conscious or simply not having the time.

 There has been a drastic increase in the occurrence of STDs in recent years.
 As it stands, 1 in 2 people will be infected with an STD before the age of 25.
-Infections are symptom-less in 80% of cases which leads people to adopting an “ignorance is bliss” mind-set towards them.
+Some infections are symptom-less.

 An aversion to getting tested because you think it won’t happen to you can be damaging to your health.
 Many STDs left untreated have serious long-term consequences.
 For example, chlamydia untreated in women, can lead to Pelvic Inflammatory Disease (PID) and problems with fertility and pregnancy.
 Furthermore, already having an STD increases your risk of contracting other STDs, including HIV.
 Regular STD testing allows you to enjoy a healthy sex life.